Storms hit central, western North Dakota

 Meteorologist Bill Barrett of the National Weather Service in Grand Forks said only flurries were forecast in the Grand Forks region through Wednesday.

-Winter storm warnings were issued Monday for some areas west of Jamestown and north of Mobridge, S.D., according to the National Weather Service's website.
+Winter storm warnings were issued Monday for most of the central and western part of the state, according to the National Weather Service's website.

 "The wind condition is not indicative of blizzard conditions, so that's probably the better part of this," Barrett said.
 "The bad part is with a lot of snow, whenever you're driving, you have to keep in touch with what the road conditions might be."